Well, of course he isn't. That isn't really investing.

 Bidding wars bear special mention.
 Enron got into trouble this way - trying to outbid everyone, spectacularly, in buying utility companies in Latin America and Europe.
 They thought that bidding up the price was a smart move.
 But it wasn't.
 The same happened in Real Estate - people thinking that "winning" a home in a bidding war, was in fact, winning.
 It wasn't.
 Warren Buffet recently walked away from a bid on Avon.
 He put down his take-it-or-leave-it price, and when Avon didn't bother to reply, he picked up his chips and walked away.
 Smart man.
 Avon may be a good deal - at the right price.
 But overpriced?
 Just a sure-fire recipe to lose money, even if you "won" the bid.
 And yet, many people think that when you "win" an auction, you actually have won something.
 People are idiots.

 Facebook, Groupon, ZipCar, Zynga - all seemed like bad deals to me, if only because their profits didn't justify the share prices, either today, or even in the long-term.
 Buying a company IPO stock on the basis that it will grow two, three, four, or five times in value, is sort of a leap of faith not a rational decision.
 And from what we've seen with Groupon, ZipCar, and Zynga, the rational players in the marketplace eventually win out over the irrational ones.
 The "real" stock price quickly centers on its P/E ratio and earnings per share - not the hoopla, hype, and leaps of faith.
+Companies that lose money perpetually, never increase in value over time - and certainly will never pay a dividend!

 On Friday, they are going to sell Facebook stock at an IPO.
 I could have bought this on E*TRADE, but chose not to.
 Sure, I could have possibly made some money in the short-term, as the stock price soars the first day or so, and then sold out, before it crashed.
 But that is fake investing, not real investing.
 And if you don't time it right, well, you end up losing your shirt.
+(UPDATE: While commentators claim the IPO was "botched" what really happened was that people didn't see value in Facebook.
+People who bought at the opening day price lost their shirts.
+The stock has ticked upward since then.
+However it is still wildly over-valued.
+If you buy Facebook stock today, you are betting that its income will increase by a factor of 3 to 5 in the next few years).

 I am more interesting in "boring" stocks that you never hear about in the news - stocks that crank out regular profits, regular dividends, and have stable stock prices that slowly increase over time.
 These are companies that have real products that are profitable - but whose share price is rational, in view of the profits involved.
 Over time, these are solid investments, and while they may go up and down in value (and some may tank) they will return decent profits to the shareholder.